hallpaz/3dsystems20/docs/assignment2.md

 # 3D Graphics Systems Course - IMPA 2020

-### Professor Luiz Velho
+#### Professor Luiz Velho
-### Hallison Paz, 1st year PhD student
+#### Hallison Paz, 1st year PhD student
 ---------

-## Assignment 2 - Rendering a Scene with a Differentiable Renderer
+## Rendering a Scene with a Differentiable Renderer

-The objective of this assignment is to render a scene using a differentiable renderer and exploit some capabilities of this system.
+The objective of this 2nd assignment is to render a scene using a differentiable renderer and exploit some capabilities of this system.
 We aim to render equirectangular panoramas, building a scene with a single sphere parameterized by latitude and longitude and setting the câmera in the center of the sphere.

 ### Modeling the Scene